thinhdanggroup/thinhdanggroup.github.io/_posts/2024-04-20-dd-tracing-pitfall.md

 ### Not Collecting Enough Data for Analysis

-Collecting comprehensive trace data is crucial for effective analysis and troubleshooting in Node.js applications.
+Collecting comprehensive trace data is crucial for effective analysis and troubleshooting in application applications.
 Insufficient data can obscure the root causes of issues and lead to ineffective performance tuning.
 To mitigate this, it's essential to implement robust data collection strategies.

 #### Best Practices for Data Collection